 The challenge with content marketing hasn’t changed in 10 years

 One of the initiatives of the Asia Content Marketing Association (ACMA), is an exclusive event series called ACMA Content Conversations Select (Select).
-Select is a peer-to-peer discussion, focussed on current themes and challenges around content marketing, and we discuss how to help each other overcome challenges and embrace the opportunity content marketing delivers.
+Select is a peer-to-peer discussion, focussed on current themes and challenges around online content marketing, and we discuss how to help each other overcome challenges and embrace the opportunity content marketing delivers.